Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientSideUserAuthentication.md

 ## Persisting user authentication data

-Quite often applications desire the ability to be run multiple times without having to reauthenticate the user on each execution.
-This requires that data from the original authentication be persisted outside of the application memory, so that it can authenticate silently on subsequent executions.
-Specifically two pieces of data need to be persisted, the `TokenCache` and the `AuthenticationRecord`.
+Quite often applications desire the ability to be run multiple times without having to re-authenticate the user on each execution.
+This requires that data such a token or `AuthenticationRecord` from the original authentication be persisted outside of the application memory so that it can authenticate silently on subsequent executions.
+Various credential types can be configured to persist the required data by setting the `TokenPersistenceOptions`.

 ### Persisting the TokenCache

-The `TokenCache` contains all the data needed to silently authenticate, one or many accounts.
-It contains sensitive data such as refresh tokens, and access tokens and must be protected to prevent compromising the accounts it houses tokens for.
-The `Azure.Identity` library provides the `TokenCache` class which by default will protect and persist the cache using available platform data protection.
+The credential handles persisting all the data needed to silently authenticate one or many accounts.
+It manages sensitive data such as refresh tokens and access tokens which must be protected to prevent compromising the accounts related to them.
+By default, the `Azure.Identity` library will protect and cache sensitive token data using available platform data protection.

-To use the `TokenCache` to persist the cache of any credential simply set the `TokenCache` option.
+To configure a credential, such as the `InteractiveBrowserCredential`, to persist token data, simply set the `TokenCachePersistenceOptions` option.

 ```C# Snippet:Identity_ClientSideUserAuthentication_Persist_TokenCache
 var credential = new InteractiveBrowserCredential(